FIWARE/tutorials.Step-by-Step/docs/entity-relationships.md

     -   Used by the Orion Context Broker to hold context data information such as data entities, subscriptions and registrations

-Since all interactions between the two elements are initiated by HTTP requests, the entities can be containerized and run from exposed ports.
+Since all interactions between the two services are initiated by HTTP requests, the services can be containerized and run from exposed ports.

 ![](https://fiware.github.io/tutorials.Entity-Relationships/img/architecture.png)